blueorion05/AML_WeightsTest_PotHole/README.md

    ![image](https://github.com/user-attachments/assets/4d7f5d86-96ce-44bb-9875-58daf3cade20)
    ![image](https://github.com/user-attachments/assets/9efceedf-390c-4a98-b024-532ed216679d)

+Sidenote: **Obtain an API Key from ngrok by signing up for a free account**

-5) Save your weights.pt to the `model` folder of the repository.
+6) Save your weights.pt to the `model` folder of the repository.
-6) Start the Flask server by using the command
+7) Start the Flask server by using the command

    `python app.py`